MycroftAI/mark-ii-hardware-testing/README.md

 In other words turn on i2s and turn off the default audio device See Note(2) below.

+5) NOTE - the hardware image is bootable and should be ready to go.
+If you boot and ssh into it you can run the default production hardware tests like this

+bash init_hardware.sh
+bash run_tests.sh

+At this point you can create a basic production hardware test image or you can create a component level bootable image.
+The only difference is the commands we run from the .bashrc file on startup.

+To Create a Basic Production test image ...

-5) Edit file .bashrc and add these lines to the end of the file
+Edit file .bashrc and add these lines to the end of the file

 bash /home/pi/init_hardware.sh
 bash /home/pi/run_tests.sh

 This file is located at /home/pi/.bashrc

+To Create a Component test image ...

+Edit file .bashrc and add these lines to the end of the file

+bash /home/pi/init_hardware.sh
+bash /home/pi/run_my_tests.sh

+Where "my_tests.sh" is a script which will run your component level test.
+For an example, see the touch screen and camera component test.

+This file is located at /home/pi/.bashrc

-6) Reboot - the MarkII should boot into test mode (power off or sudo shutdown -r now)
+6) Reboot - the MarkII should boot into test mode (power off the device, or from the command line "sudo shutdown -r now")

 7) To test the audio path run 'arecord junk.wav' then 'aplay junk.wav'